MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ### 2. Start App Center Distribute

 To use App Center, you must opt in to the module(s) that you want to use.
-By default no modules are started and you'll have to explicitly call each of them when starting the SDK.
+By default no modules are started and you must explicitly call each of them when starting the SDK.

 Add the Distribute class to your `AppCenter.start()` method to start App Center Distribute service.